guyroutledge/atozcss/_posts/2014-08-22-widows-and-orphans.md

 More and more these days, CSS is being used to control the styling of things other than websites.

-One type of media that CSS can be used to apply styling to is paged media - things like digital magazines and ebooks or a website in the form of a print stylesheet.
+One type of media that CSS can apply styling to is paged media - things like digital magazines and ebooks or a website in the form of a print stylesheet.

 There are some properties that only apply to this media type.
 The `widows` and `orphans` properties are two that allow us to control how